 Droving stock following Cyclone Gabrielle – Fact sheet [PDF, 863 KB]

-Cyclone recovery support for fishing and aquaculture
+Cyclone recovery support for fishing, aquaculture and forestry

 There are Government grants, administered by MBIE, of up to $40,000 available in 7 regions affected by Cyclone Gabrielle and the January floods in the North Island.
-Seafood businesses can apply for one of these grants, which will be administered through local delivery partners.
+Seafood and forestry businesses can apply for one of these grants, which will be administered through local delivery partners.
 Businesses should go to their local partner to find out more information and to apply for a grant.

 - Northland – NorthlandInc